-Following the end of World War II, the possibility of such lead a succession of presidents to enact measures to ensure the safety and survival of citizens, with Truman’s Federal Civil Defense Administration program in 1951.
+Following the end of World War II, the possibility of such led a succession of United States presidents to enact measures to ensure the safety and survival of citizens, with Truman’s Federal Civil Defense Administration program in 1951.

 While the Eisenhower administration focused on the evacuation of large cities and military deployment by creating the National System of Interstate and Defense Highways in 1956, President Kennedy revamped Truman’s program, creating the Office of Civil Defense in 1961.